phpList/core/docs/ElasticsearchSearch.md

    `phplist:search:reindex`.
-4. If reads should also move to Elasticsearch, introduce a reader interface for that entity (mirroring `SubscriberHistoryReaderInterface`) and an Elasticsearch-backed implementation (mirroring `SubscriberHistoryElasticsearchReader`), then alias the interface to it in DI instead of the Doctrine repository.
+4. If reads should also move to Elasticsearch, introduce a reader interface for that entity (mirroring `SubscriberHistoryReaderInterface`) and an Elasticsearch-backed implementation (mirroring `SubscriberHistoryElasticsearchReader`).
+To keep Elasticsearch optional for the new entity too, also add a `*ConfigurableReader` (mirroring `SubscriberHistoryConfigurableReader`) that picks between the Doctrine repository and the Elasticsearch reader based on `elasticsearch.enabled`, and alias the interface to that instead of aliasing directly to either backend.

 ## Troubleshooting